November is long-term care month. This is the second article on long-term care that briefly touches on some programs and resources.

 Senior Care Act.
 This is a state-funded program for Kansans over the age of 60.
 It also provides in-home services and respite care.
 Services are offered on a sliding scale fee based on income and assets.

 Program of All-inclusive Care for the Elderly (PACE).
 To quote the KDAD website, "this is a Medicare program and Medicaid option that provides community-based care and services to people age 55 or older who would otherwise need a nursing home level of care".
 This program is expanding in the state of Kansas.

 Home and community-based services for the frail and elderly (HCBS).
 This is a Medicaid program that provides in-home services.
 To qualify, an individual must be 65 years old and meet Medicaid income eligibility guidelines.
 There are other programs funded by Medicaid that assist disabled persons under the age of 65 who meet the eligibility criteria.

 Veterans Administration (VA) Pension.
 A number of years ago the Kansas City Star wrote an article about the VA pension calling it the forgotten benefit.
 It is available to any veteran age 65 or older who served anywhere during a wartime period.
 The benefit is designed to help veterans and their families cope with financial challenges by providing supplemental income, which is tax-free.
 I have been working in this area for a number of years and found that it helps veterans or widows of veterans in one of three situations:

-Page 2 of 2 - If a veteran or his widow is considered low income.
+If a veteran or his widow is considered low income.
 Remember though, to be considered low income doesn't mean you're broke.
 It means that your net income is low.
 Veterans with high out-of-pocket medical expenses will typically fall into the low income category.